forlilab/Ringtail/docs/source/cmdline.rst

 *********
 In ``read`` mode, an existing database is used to filter or export results.

-When filtering, a text log file will be created containing the results passing the given filter(s).
+When filtering, a text results log file will be created containing the results passing the given filter(s).
 The default log name is ``output_log.txt`` and by default will include the ligand name and docking score of every pose passing filtering criteria.
-The log name may be changed with the ``--log_file`` option.
+The log name may be changed with the ``--output_log`` option.
 There are six scoring filters that include best and worst docking score/energy, best and worst ligand efficieny, and results above worst docking score or ligand efficiency percentile.
 Some of these are internally inconsistent: if both ``--eworst`` and ``--score_percentile`` are used together, the ``--eworst`` cutoff alone is used.
 The same is true of ``--leworst`` and ``--le_percentile``.

 Scoring filters
 =================

 .. code-block:: bash

-    $ rt_process_vs read --input_db output.db --score_percentile 0.1 --log_file output_log_01percent.txt
+    $ rt_process_vs read --input_db output.db --score_percentile 0.1 --output_log output_log_01percent.txt

 The information written to the log can be specified with ``--outfields``.
 The full list of available output fields may be seen by using the ``--help`` option with ``read`` mode.
 By default, only the information for the top-scoring binding pose will be written to the log.
 If desired, each individual passing pose can be written by using the ``--output_all_poses`` flag.
 The passing results may also be ordered in the log file using the ``--order_results`` option.